 4. Last Longer Than Traditional Hot Water Tanks

-Overall, with instant hot water systems, you can enjoy hot water on demand for years to come without worrying about the cost and hassle of replacing the unit.
+With instant hot water systems, you can enjoy hot water on demand for years without worrying about the cost and hassle of replacing the unit.

 Disadvantages Of Tankless Water Heaters